truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallWGEasyApp.md

 ---
 title: "Installing the WG-Easy Application"
-description: "Provides installation instructions for users migrating from the deprecated SCALE OpenVPN service to the new WG-Easy application."
+description: "Provides installation instructions for users migrating from the deprecated SCALE OpenVPN client and server services to the new WG-Easy application."
 weight: 68
 aliases:
 tags: